tarunsankhla/tarunsankhla.github.io/README.md

 ### Speech Recognization

-I was working on an Android Application on speech recognization and set the text to view; this feature can be usefull in chats.
+I was working on an `Android Applicatio`n on speech recognization and set the text to view; this feature can be usefull in chats.
 Check it on [Speech Recognisation](https://tarunsankhla.github.io/Speech-Recognization/).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact
+### Contact

-Having trouble with Pages?
-Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Check out my [Linkedin](https://www.linkedin.com/in/tarun-sankhla-423a1116b/) or [Email Id](binary.world.prc@gmail.com).